alex-krull/alex-krull.github.io/student-projects.md

 Topic Discussions Meetings
 ------------------------
-If you are interested in doing your project under my supervision, please **drop me an email including "STUDENT PROJECT" in the subject** and if you have time please come to the meeting at
+If you are interested in doing your project under my supervision, please **drop me an email including "STUDENT PROJECT" in the subject** (a.f.f.krull at bham.ac.uk) and, if you have time, please come to the meeting at
-* **Friday March 1 at 4pm in room 217** in the computer science building.
+**Friday March 1 at 4pm in room 217** in the computer science building.

 Attention-based Model Architecures for Denoising